New to Jira Core? Check out our guides for new administrators and users.

 New Atlassian editor

-We're also rolling out a new editor as part of the new issue view, with a cleaner look, markdown support, and industry standard keyboard shortcuts.
+The new issue view comes with the new editor, which has a cleaner look, markdown support, and industry-standard keyboard shortcuts.
 The editor converts things like links, code, and markdown on-the-fly, so you can paste in your content and let the editor do the work.
-Read more
+Learn more about markdown and keyboard shortcuts

 Common markdown formatting options: